hoosidesign/hoosidesign.github.io/_posts/2018-06-25-bloomington-most-affordable-web-design.md

 **Pay for the full year ($360.) and we'll wave the design fee.**

-That is only a dollar a day to get your business started.
+That is less than a dollar a day to get your business started.

 Already have an existing site?
 Is it mobile friendly?
 Does it look good and load fast?
 Are you getting customers from it?